THORACIC SKELETON ANATOMY

 • Function:

-• Allows rib movement during respiration
+• Allows your rib movement during respiration

 BIBLIOGRAPHY